 2.3 Compliance with Laws.
 You shall comply, and shall ensure that your Authorized Users comply, with all laws in connection with the access and use (and resale where authorized) of the Portal and the Services.
 You are responsible for ensuring that your use of the Services to store or process credit card data complies with applicable Payment Card Industry Data Security Standards (“PCI DSS”) requirements.
 You shall store any credit card and tax identification data only in the designated fields for credit card and tax identification data.
 You shall not use the Services to send any electronic communication that is unlawful, harassing, libelous, defamatory, or threatening.

 2.4 International Trade Compliance.
 You shall comply with all international trade laws affecting any Services and Hardware and applicable to your use and resale of, and the location of shipment or use of, the Services and Hardware.
-You shall ensure, and require your Authorized Users and Customers to ensure, that the Portal and Services are not: (a) for Hardware and Services shipped by Seagate to or used in any member state of the European Union (“EU”), (i) used by a restricted party or a party owned or controlled by one or more restricted parties Consolidated Screening List (trade.gov)(EU restricted parties list are found on EU Consolidated Sanctions List); or (ii) used in destinations subject to other applicable economic sanctions; (b) for Hardware and Services shipped by Seagate to or used outside the EU, (i) used by a restricted party or a party owned or controlled by one or more restricted parties (U.S. government restricted parties lists are found at Consolidated Screening List (trade.gov)); or (ii) used in destinations subject to comprehensive U.S. embargoes on Cuba, Iran, North Korea, Syria, and the Crimea region of Ukraine or in or in embargoed countries as determined by other applicable countries' laws affecting the Services; (c) used for activities related to weapons of mass destruction including designing, developing, producing, or using nuclear, chemical, or biological weapons, materials, or facilities, or activities related to missiles or supporting missile projects; or (d) used for other military or military intelligence activities (including processing technical data controlled under the U.S. International Traffic in Arms Regulations) or other applicable countries’ laws on military or military intelligence end uses.
+You shall ensure, and require your Authorized Users and Customers to ensure, that the Portal and Services are not: (a) for Hardware and Services shipped by Seagate to or used in any member state of the European Union (“EU”) or United Kingdom, (i) used by a restricted party or a party owned or controlled by one or more restricted parties Consolidated Screening List (trade.gov)(EU restricted parties list are found on EU Consolidated Sanctions List); or (ii) used in destinations subject to other applicable economic sanctions; (b) for Hardware and Services shipped by Seagate to or used outside the EU and United Kingdom, (i) used by a restricted party or a party owned or controlled by one or more restricted parties (U.S. government restricted parties lists are found at Consolidated Screening List (trade.gov)); or (ii) used in destinations subject to comprehensive U.S. embargoes on Cuba, Iran, North Korea, Syria, and the Crimea region or other occupied territories of Ukraine or in or in embargoed countries as determined by other applicable countries' laws affecting the Services; (c) used for activities related to weapons of mass destruction including designing, developing, producing, or using nuclear, chemical, or biological weapons, materials, or facilities, or activities related to missiles or supporting missile projects; or (d) used for other military or military intelligence activities (including processing technical data controlled under the U.S. International Traffic in Arms Regulations) or other applicable countries’ laws on military or military intelligence end uses.
 The Solution Provider Service Terms set forth additional international trade requirements for specific Services.
 A violation of the provisions of this paragraph (or international trade requirements in the Solution Provider Service Terms) serves as grounds for immediate suspension or termination of Services by Seagate.
 You shall fully indemnify Seagate for any and all costs, expenses, fees (including attorneys' fees), and penalties resulting from your or your Customers’ or Authorized Users’ failure to comply with the provisions of this paragraph.

 2.5 Your Duty to Provide Accurate Information.
 You shall ensure that all information associated with your Portal and Services accounts, including your business name, address, phone number, tax registration numbers (including for value added tax) and all other information submitted to Seagate to authorize payment, is accurate at all times.
 You shall also ensure as a Solution Provider that all the information submitted for and by your Customers is accurate at all times and not misleading.
 You shall immediately update Seagate if there is any change in the information associated with your or your Authorized Users’ or Customers’ Portal or Services accounts.
 Your failure to provide accurate information to Seagate is a material breach of this Agreement.
 You shall defend Seagate against any claim or action and indemnify Seagate against any costs, losses or liability resulting from your failure to provide accurate information to Seagate, including resulting from Seagate attempting to contact you at a telephone number you have provided.